jfrog/jfrog-idea-plugin/README.md

 <details>
   <summary>Vulnerability Contextual Analysis</summary>
-[Vulnerability Contextual Analysis](#contextual-analysis) uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
+Uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
 Vulnerability Contextual Analysis is currently supported for Python, Java and JavaScript code.
 </details>

 <details>
   <summary>Secrets Detection</summary>
-[Secrets Detection](#secrets-detection) prevents the exposure of keys or credentials that are stored in your source code.
+Prevents the exposure of keys or credentials that are stored in your source code.
 </details>

 <details>
   <summary>Infrastructure as Code (IaC) Scan</summary>
-[Infrastructure as Code (IaC) Scan](#infrastructure-as-code-iac-scan) secures your IaC files.
+Secures your IaC files.
 Critical to keeping your cloud deployment safe and secure.
 </details>

 #### Additional Perks